-When I was a child, I always wanted to sing in a band, preferably an all-girl band, called “The Beach Girls”.
+When I was a child, I always wanted to sing in a band, preferably an all-girl band called “The Beach Girls”.
 As a young adult, I did get my wish of singing in a band.
-It was fun, fun, fun, sometimes, but there was also an awful lot of WAITING and sometimes it was….boring.
-No one joins a band to be bored!
-After five years of songwriting, recording, touring the country in dodgy transits, 80s crimes against hair and fashion, etc, with not a great deal of success, we called it a day.
+After five years of songwriting, recording, touring the country in dodgy transits, 80s crimes against hair and fashion, etc, with a lot of life experience but not a great deal of success, we called it a day.

-I then became a futon seller, window dresser, and teacher of English as a second language, all the while continuing to perform in bands, most notably Bait, the Lilac Time’s big brother.
+I then had a variety of jobs: cleaner, futon seller, window dresser, and later teacher of English as a second language, all the while continuing to perform in bands, most notably Bait, the Lilac Time’s big brother.

-For the last 20 years I have been happily settled in Frome.
+Since 1995 I have been happily settled in Frome.
 Although initially known as motheroftwins, I am now better known as singinglady.
 I began teaching singing and musicianship in schools, based on the Kodaly technique.
-I love a bit of doh-re-mi, (and those are all valid scrabble words too).
+I love a bit of doh-re-mi.
+And those are all valid scrabble words too.

 I know I should really have a hobby away from music, but I am a useless gardener.
 In my spare time, I’m a singer and songwriter with local band Three Corners, and I also sing with the Terry Hill big band.

 I am forever indebted to Mannie Burn, Maureen Lehane-Wishart, Rasullah Clarke, and Fay Caley for showing me the way.